adriannachang/Platformer-Game-Summative/README.md

 - Watch out for monsters - shoot them to earn points
 - Collect coins to score points
 - Find the key on each level and get to the door to go to the next level

+CHALLENGES FACED:
+So..
+Many..
+Having the character interact with the environment (bounce of walls and such), creating enemies that could be shot/that could also harm the player, keeping track of score, etc...
+Having to figure out how to use classes was a big component for this project...
+I had numerous classes for the different enemies and ammunition and such.
+Once I got the hang of it, however, it wasn't too difficult.
+A huge struggle for me was having the player switch between levels; I had so many problems in terms of removing/adding levels to the "stage"...
+Furthermore, all the coins and enemies always had to be reset every time the level changed, and this proved to be far more difficult than I thought it would be.

+MOST PROUD OF:
+There were several things I was very proud of with this project...
+First of all, some of my enemies had artificial intelligence, which I was very excited about achieving...
+The gargoyles are able to track the player's movement and follow him, which was something I worked hard to accomplish.
+Furthermore, having the program save a player's highscore to the computer's local drive was something I was extremely proud of.
+I also thought that incorporating sound effects into the game was a nice touch.